ch-sravya1712/Boston-houseprice-prediction/README.md

 # Boston-houseprice-prediction & deployement using FLASK
 We performed Boston house price predictions leveraging twelve regression models.
-Our implementation was deployed using Flask and hosted on the AWS Cloud platform.
+Our implementation was deployed using Flask.

 ## Technologies Used
 Python: The core programming language used for the project.